tydaeus/notes/windows/powershell/powershell_common_tasks.md

 }
 ```

+### Zip File
+`Compress-Archive -Path $SourcePath -DestinationPath $DestinationPath`

+Note that you will need to specify the output file name as well as containing dir.

 ### Unzip File
 In PowerShell 5+: `Expand-Archive $SourcePath -DestinationPath $DestinationPath`.
 If `-DestinationPath` is omitted, will extract to PWD.